Countryside Access Team

 Please note that this is a guide only and there may be variations due to workloads, weather conditions or other unforeseen circumstances.
 There may be routes not on this list which are maintained by our Ranger Teams.

-Our new contractors, Grasstex are running approximately 2 weeks behind schedule due to time taken to establish the operational teams and then gaining familiarity with the area and nature of work.
-Due to the weather conditions we have also experienced rapid vegetation growth over this last month.
-Grasstex are endeavouring to reduce the delay and get back on track, hopefully by the end of July.
-We apologise for any inconvenience caused and are grateful for your cooperation and understanding.
+Our new contractors, Grasstex are running 3-4 weeks behind schedule due to time taken to establish the operational teams and then gaining familiarity with the area and nature of work.
+Due to the weather conditions we have also experienced rapid vegetation growth.
+Grasstex are endeavouring to reduce the delay and managing this to avoid any further slippage.
+We apologise for any inconvenience caused and are grateful for your cooperation and understanding

 At certain times, for example during the height of the growing season, we will not be able to respond to all reports as quickly as we would like.
 We have therefore developed priority guidelines to help us deal with problems as effectively as we can.